ianfajardo/tryorthokeys/posts/complete-guide-to-mt3-profile-keycaps-why-buy-one.md

 ## How to Find the Best Deal on MT3 Keycaps

 There are many different keycaps available on the market, and it can be difficult to find the best deal.
 Prices can vary depending on where you purchase them from, but there are also other factors to consider.
-On their main website DROP often has buy one get one deals.
-At the time of writing they have a [MT3 Bogo deal](https://drop.com/?referer=T93XGG) going on right now if you use code **MT3FREE** valid until 2/20/2022 for specific sets.
+Drop often has deals and even a buy one get one BOGO deal on sets every so often.
+[Use our link](https://drop.com/?referer=T93XGG) to get $10 off your first order.

 ---